lmdu/pyfastx/docs/source/usage.rst

 	<Fasta> test/data/test.fa.gz contains 211 seqs

 .. note::
 	Building index may take some times.
 The time required to build index depends on the size of FASTA file.
 If index built, you can randomly access to any sequences in FASTA file.
-The index file can be reused to save time when you read seqeunces from FASTA file next time.
+The index file can be reused to save time when you read sequences from FASTA file next time.

 FASTA records iteration
 -----------------------